Wildlife Photography in the Rain: From Drab to Fab

 While we're on the topic of gear, let's not overlook the humble lens hood.
 This simple accessory serves a dual purpose in the rain.

 First, it can help to keep raindrops off your lens, which is critical for maintaining clarity in your photos.
-The fewer droplets you have on the lens, the fewer blemishes you'll have to worry about removing in post-processing.
+I recall a shoot where a single raindrop on my lens resulted in a distracting smudge on an otherwise sharp image of a deer.

 rain drops on a spiders webReflections in rain drops on a cobweb - keep your eyes open for little scenes like this